Order-4 apeirogonal tiling: Symmetry

-This tiling represents the mirror lines of *2^{∞} symmetry.
-Its dual tiling represents the fundamental domains of orbifold notation *∞∞∞∞ symmetry, a square domain with four ideal vertices.
+This tiling shows the mirror lines of the symmetry group written in orbifold notation as *2∞.
+Its dual tiling corresponds to the fundamental domains of the symmetry group written as *∞∞∞∞.
+In that case, the fundamental domain is a square with four ideal vertices.

 Uniform colorings

-Like the Euclidean square tiling there are 9 uniform colorings for this tiling, with 3 uniform colorings generated by triangle reflective domains.
-A fourth can be constructed from an infinite square symmetry (*∞∞∞∞) with 4 colors around a vertex.
-The checker board, r{∞,∞}, coloring defines the fundamental domains of [(∞,4,4)], (*∞44) symmetry, usually shown as black and white domains of reflective orientations.
+As in the Euclidean square tiling, this tiling has nine uniform colorings.
+Three of these arise from triangular reflective symmetry domains.
+A fourth comes from square symmetry written as *∞∞∞∞, with four different colors meeting at each vertex.
+The checkerboard coloring, denoted r{∞,∞}, defines the fundamental domains of the symmetry group written as [(∞,4,4)] or *∞44, and is usually shown as alternating black and white regions corresponding to reflections.